DirtyKeyboard/phase-1-project/README.md

 -Filter the car selection by sold/not sold

--Create their own listing that gets published to the server
+-Create their own listing.

+-All changes are published to a mock server using json-server. (localhost:3000/CARS)